The Importance of Routine Hearing Tests

 We recommend a baseline hearing assessment during early adulthood and repeat assessments every 5-10 years for people under the age of 55.
-The frequency at which your hearing should be assessed will be determined by your certified audiologist and is dependent on risk factors such as family history of hearing loss, occupational or recreational noise exposure, and medical conditions such as, but not limited to, diabetes and cardiovascular disease.
+The frequency at which your hearing should be assessed will be determined by your registered audiologist and is dependent on risk factors such as family history of hearing loss, occupational or recreational noise exposure, and medical conditions such as, but not limited to, diabetes and cardiovascular disease.
 Adults over the age of 55 should have their hearing assessed every two years.

 If at any point in time a hearing loss is diagnosed, annual hearing assessments are advised until the hearing loss has stabilized.
-Our clinics offer comprehensive diagnostic hearing assessments by certified audiologists.
+Our clinics offer comprehensive diagnostic hearing assessments by registered audiologists.
 You do not need a doctor’s referral to have your hearing checked.

-Before your appointment begins you will be asked to complete a case history information form.
+Before your appointment begins, you will be asked to complete a case history information form.
 This form asks questions about your hearing, medical conditions related to your hearing and prescription medications.

-At the beginning of your appointment your audiologist will review your case history form with you and may ask additional questions.
+At the beginning of your appointment, your audiologist will review your case history form with you and may ask additional questions.
 For example, your audiologist may ask you to describe the specific situations in which you are having trouble hearing.

 Your audiologist will look in each ear using an otoscopic light.
 This allows your audiologist to see any abnormalities such as excessive wax, inflammation, injury or signs of infection in the ear canal and/or on the eardrum.
 Our clinics are also equipped with a video otoscope which allows patients to see the inside of their ear canal during otoscopy.